15th Claremont-UC Undergraduate Conference on the European Union

 The European Union Center of California announces its 14th annual Claremont-University of California Undergraduate Research Conference on the European Union.
 This is the oldest and largest academic conference in the United States dedicated to undergraduate research on European Union topics.

 The primary purpose of this conference is to enhance undergraduate training in and knowledge of the European Union and US-European relations.
 In addition, the aim of the conference is to allow students with expertise in different areas to interact with each other as well as with faculty, foster intercampus cooperation, and recognize the excellent work achieved by students.
 Envisioned as an intercampus undergraduate seminar, the participating campuses simultaneously offer courses on the issues relevant in Europe today, integrating the conference with the student’s curriculum to encourage student initiated research and presentations.

-Having completed individual projects, students from each participating institution and their faculty mentors will gather for an interactive conference focusing on European issues and student research.
-Students will present and discuss their research in a panel format, each panel being composed of three or four students.
+Having completed individual projects, students from each participating institution and faculty gather for an interactive conference focusing on European issues and student research.
+Students will present and discuss their research in a panel format, each panel being composed of three to five students.
 Each presentation will be followed by questions and a discussion moderated by a faculty member.
-The conference will include a keynote address.
-At the conclusion of the conference, faculty participants will nominate and select the “best papers” of the conference.
-Selected papers will be published in a special volume of conference proceedings.
-In addition, the EU Center of California and its partner institutions will be offering awards for top papers with study tours to Europe over the summer.
+The public is welcome to attend these conference sessions.

 Please contact us at (909) 607-8103 or firstname.lastname@example.org with any questions you may have regarding the conference.